Some links in this post may be affiliate links

 Average warmth of 16-280C during the growing season is ideal for Echeveria desmetiana.
 Protect it from cold drafts to avoid sudden changes in temperature.

 Average room humidity of 50-55% is ideal for this plant.
 It has no need for extra humidity.
+Avoid placing your Echeveria near humidifiers, bathrooms, or kitchens, as excess moisture can cause rotting.
 Ensure that there is good air circulation to prevent fungal diseases.

-The best potting medium for Echeveria desmetiana should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best potting medium for Echeveria desmetiana a rich, loose and free-draining to avoid getting soggy soil.
 It should be loose enough to allow water to drain out fast enough.
 Cactus and succulents soil is ideal for these plants.

 Echeveria desmetiana have a small root system so frequent repotting is not necessary.
 Repot at the beginning of the growing season only when it becomes crowded in its current pot.